YIN-Renlong/ubuntu-launchpad-patch-log/docbook-utils/bug-19987/README.md

 ```

 ### C. Binary Verification (Hex Dump)
-To ensure no hidden characters or encoding issues, an octal dump was analyzed on the generated artifact `REAL_TEST.1`.
+To validate the file integrity at the byte level, an octal dump was analyzed on the generated artifact `REAL_TEST.1`.
 *   Target string: `\-` (Backslash then Hyphen).
 *   Hex values: `5c` (Backslash), `2d` (Hyphen).